SuBoYu/CS598-MP3-Flatbuffers/README.md

     builder.PrependSOffsetTRelative(i)
 data = builder.EndVector()
 ```
+- Q3: Why is my integer decoding function returning weird numbers for the `map` question?
+- A4: There are 2 ways to encode integers - little and big endian.
+Try to figure out which one Flatbuffer uses.
-- Q3: Is it expected that in `guest_nb`, performing Groupby with my Flatbuffer implementation is slower than unserializing with Dill, then performing Groupby?
+- Q4: Is it expected that in `guest_nb`, performing Groupby with my Flatbuffer implementation is slower than unserializing with Dill, then performing Groupby?
-- A3: Yes.
+- A4: That is very possible.
 In general, serializing and deserializing Dataframes with Flatbuffers is much slower than doing so with Pickle.
 That is why the benefits of Flatbuffers only show if the amount of data you are reading between using Flatbuffers and Pickle are vastly different (e.g., 5 rows vs. 450,000 rows for `head`, respectively).
 The 2 out of 15 columns you are reading with Flatbuffers is already a sizable enough portion of the Dataframe to make it slower than Unpickling.